Eliakim Coulibaly

-Eliakim Coulibaly (born 5 May 2002) is an Ivorian tennis player.
-He has a career-high ATP singles ranking of world No. 263, achieved on 14 July 2025 and a doubles ranking of No. 604, achieved on 30 January 2023.
+Eliakim Coulibaly (born 5 May 2002) is an Ivorian professional tennis player.
+He has a career-high ATP singles ranking of No. 263 achieved on 14 July 2025 and a doubles ranking of No. 442 achieved on 22 June 2026.
 Coulibaly is the first Ivorian to win an ATP Challenger singles title, at the second edition of his home tournament Côte d'Ivoire Open.

-He also played on junior circuit and had a ITF combined ranking of No. 16, attained on 6 January 2020.
+On junior circuit, he had an ITF combined ranking of No. 16, achieved on 6 January 2020.

 Coulibaly represents Ivory Coast at the Davis Cup, where he has a W/L record of 2–0.

 Career

 Coulibaly began his tennis career training in Abidjan before moving to Casablanca at the age of 12.
 He was renowned as a top prospect for African tennis, as he and South African Khololwam Montsi became the first African duo to reach the top 20 in the ITF juniors rankings.

 Personal life

 Coulibaly currently lives in the south of France and trains at the Mouratoglou Tennis Academy.